Mitchell and Bertie’s Evasion Story

 Image source: C. Petersen 1993 “Tyske Fly i Danmark 1940-45 Bind II Natjagere” p.
 87.

 Lancaster ME449 belly landed in Svend Jensen’s farm “Østergård”, located 3.9 km NE of Lyne, and broke into three pieces.
 The bodies of Harvey Porter and Donald Morris were quickly retrieved from the damaged Lancaster by four members of the local Civilbeskyttelse (CB) and taken to Tarm Sygehus where they were washed and again dressed in their uniforms.
 By this stage of World War II, Germans were no longer holding military funerals for Allied combatants and instead hurriedly buried bodies wherever they fell.
 When the Germans stationed in Tarm realized that two Allied airmen from the downed aircraft were in the mortuary of the hospital, they demanded that the uniforms be removed and the bodies placed in sacks.
 Rather than returning Porter and Morris to the crash site for burial, the Germans arranged for the bodies to be taken on a cart to a plantation on the edge of the Tarm and unceremoniously thrown into a shallow grave.
-A funeral service was held five months later, on 12 August 1945, and the site, now with engraved memorial stones and known as Englændergraven, was consecrated.
+A funeral service was held five months later, on 12 August 1945, and the site, by then with engraved memorial stones and known as Englændergraven, was consecrated.

 The burial site of Harvey Porter and Donald Morris on Østermarksvej, near Tarm, Jutland, Denmark.